 All you have to do to receive the worksheet automatically in your inbox is to subscribe to the newsletter below.
 See you in the inside!

 If you are already part of the HowJoyful Newsletter, you can access this set of worksheets inside the Letter Vault.
-And if you want to see more Font Calligraphy alphabets, check out this post where I not only share how letter families are classified, but you can also see full font alphabets and historical alphabets.
+And if you want to see more Font Calligraphy alphabets, take a look at this post where I not only share how letter families are classified, but you can also see full font alphabets and historical alphabets.

 I know that while I was explaining what the free fonts normally don't include, I mentioned alternates and ligatures.
 And you might have just read and thought, what the heck are those?